 Professor Smyth confronts [believers in the theory of evolution] with the Great Pyramid — no rude structure, like the mausolea on the banks of the Boyne, the mounds of our Western States, the heaps on the shores of the Euphrates and the Tigris — but a building combining accurate knowledge in its conception, with exquisite skill in its execution — and he says, “Up to a certain point in the historic scale, architectural monuments are not; and when this at length makes its appearance on the stage, it enters larger in its stature than its successors and as high in its intellectuality as any of them.
 This building, whence is it, of men or from God?”
 It matters not to which they attribute it; in either case the reply is fatal to their cherished theory.

 The obvious riposte to such an argument was to note that, even if one agreed that the Pyramid of Khufu was the oldest monument worthy of the name still in existence, the fact of its ongoing existence was because of its enormous size, which had kept it at least partially unburied by the desert sand and made it extremely difficult to dismantle in its entirety.
-At the time of this article, archaeologists were already excavating earlier pyramids at locations other than Giza that, although in widely varying states of preservation, demonstrated the exact process of pyramidal evolution leading up to it, but the evidence of those earlier, smaller monuments had been obscured by the forces just mentioned.
+At the time of this article, archaeologists were already excavating earlier pyramids at locations other than Giza that, although in widely varying states of preservation, demonstrated the exact process of pyramidal evolution which this author believed to be lacking.
+(We’ll learn more about them in a future chapter.)
 But of course the magazine’s argument wasn’t really made in the expectation of a good-faith discussion of its merits.
 It was made to provide comfort to its like-minded readers, and this it doubtless did.

 Theories of alternative Egyptology since Smyth have continued to reflect the intellectual and social tensions of their day, whether those tensions involve systems of measurement or possible visits to our planet by aliens from outer space.
 Even when presented in the guise of purely secular propositions, they continue to command among their adherents a fervor that can only be described as religious.